Hochfrequenz/malo-id-generator/README.md

 1. [`/` (root)](https://malo-id-generator.azurewebsites.net/) that returns a basic HTML site which refers to (this is the main entry point for users)
 2. `/api/favicon` (returns a favicon) and refers to
 3. `/api/style` (returns a stylesheet)
+4. `/json` returns a JSON payload with the generated ID

 The files are not really served as plain files as you would expect it from a usual web app setup, but they are all separate Azure Functions and hence have their own respective `function.json`.